 Other TAFE studies

-Bridging programs
+Bridging courses

-Our one semester Federation Access Studies (FAST) program provides an alternative entry into tertiary study, with a focus on building the more generic academic skills required for success at university.
+Our one semester Federation Access Studies (FAST) course provides an alternative entry into tertiary study, with a focus on building the more generic academic skills required for success at university.
 On successful completion of FAST, students can apply for the Bachelor of Business for the next semester.

 Provision for entry may exist through other pathways including mature age, other special provisoins, or recognition of prior learning